 Back in the communist times in East Germany, women shared a room during labour.
-Have some light contractions and you would end up in a room with as many as another six or so women.
+Have some light contractions and you would end up in a room with as many as six other labouring women.
 Just as the baby was about to arrive, the medical staff would whisk the mum-to-be off to a separate room, leaving the first-time mums still in the early stages of labour behind, absolutely shitting themselves for what was to come.

 One of the advantages of having private cover when pregnant is the continuity of care.
 You will get to see the same professionals throughout your pregnancy and during the labour.
 Going public means that there may be many different faces that come into the birthing suite as the midwives’ shifts change and labour drags on.

 One way of getting the best of both worlds (the continuity of private care with the free service of public) is to agree to have a student midwife.
 The student (most likely studying in their first or second year) will likely be required to attend all your antenatal visits, be present for the labour, deliver your baby then follow up with a couple of postnatal visits as well.

 Agreeing to have a student midwife follow your pregnancy is no guarantee to being allocated one, but if you are lucky enough to have one the experience can be mutually beneficial.